SmasherHell/ZfcUser/README.md

 ZfcUser
 =======
-Version 0.0.1 Created by Evan Coury and the ZF-Commons team
+Version 0.0.1 Originally created by Evan Coury and the ZF-Commons team

+**Version info :** This fork contains bug fix and ehancement<br>

+## Changelogs

-*Version info :* This fork contains bug fix and ehancement Fix : Custom hydrator for user entity (when registering user)
+Fix : Custom hydrator for user entity (when registering user)

 Introduction